Rakshita2003/Weather-Monitoring-System/README.md

 (Note: Pressure Sensor requires 2V-5V power supply.
 You can also use an adapter which carriers less than 5V)

 # Output:

+#LCD Display
 ![lcd](https://github.com/Rakshita2003/Weather-Monitoring-System/assets/101338848/4cc18947-eda5-4a81-a648-1a60e9da21f9)

+#Blynk Dashboard
 ![blynk](https://github.com/Rakshita2003/Weather-Monitoring-System/assets/101338848/e0fb0312-595e-48b2-884b-4257ee9e8d7e)

+(Note: A video of this project is added)